CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 rabbitmq-retry:         <Name of your retry queue>
 ```

-The messages that published to these queues are always in JSON format, and
+The messages published to these queues are always in JSON format, and
 hold the meta information for each delivery: the envelope, recipient and other
 message-specific settings.